Landscape assets to be vested in Council require review and acceptance prior to planting, bonding and multiple audit inspections.

 It is recommended that the developer’s landscape architects work closely with the contractors and undertake regular inspections of the landscaping assets during the establishment period.

-Monthly maintenance reports
+Monthly establishment reports

 • Dates the inspections and works were carried out.